bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boys.md

 * It was by using a quartz fibre suspension in Cavendish type experiments that Boys was able to improve the value obtained for the gravitational constant.
 * In 1888 Boys was elected a Fellow of the Royal Society.
 * In 1887 Boys took up an applied science post of Metropolitan Gas Referee and he held this post until the Referees were abolished in 1939.
-* Boys divorced his wife in 1910 after 18 years of marriage.
 * Boys received many honours in addition to election to the fellowship of the Royal Society which we mentioned above.
 * The University of Edinburgh awarded Boys an honorary degree in 1932.